root-foundation/root/README.md

 UBE ensures that our descendants will enjoy a level of abundance that we can't fathom.
 Artificial intelligence and economies of scale will bring the price of all important goods down, while UBE will increase the wealth in each individual's hands *without* inflation.
 Furthermore, as your shares in the NetworkToken accumulate, you gain a safety net to take bold risks.
 Even if you sell all of your equity in the NetworkToken to take a risk and fail, future NetworkToken share allocations through UBE (which will eventually be a continuously flowing allocation) will more than support you and enable you to take more risks in the future.

-UBE will unite humanity and give *each* person a strong safety net to realize their potential.
+UBE ensures that our *baseline* grows, giving *each* individual a strong safety net to realize their potential.

-- (transition: economic system is but a *small part* in our much larger problem).
+While democratizing opportunity through personal tokens and raising our baseline through UBE will help us solve our [problem](#problem) of debt not working in a post AGI world, we have a much broader, more fundamental, problem on our hands.

 ## Imbalance